 Kate Nowell is the Supervisor of Horticulture at Filoli, a 654 acre historic estate in Woodside, CA including 16 acres of formal gardens and 8 acres of historic orchards.
 Kate has a background in biology and residential landscape maintenance.
 She received a master’s in Museum Studies from the University of Washington, focusing her studies on the preservation, management and interpretation of living plant collections.
 In 2017, Kate participated in the Historic Landscape Institute at Monticello and the University of Virginia.
 Kate will speak about the historic Gentleman’s Orchard at Filoli, and the varieties within it.

-Tim Philen grows heirloom grapes, peaches, and plums near the base of the Santa Monica Mountains.
+Timothy Philen grows heirloom apples primarily (101 varieties, among 176 apple trees) along with a good smattering of pears, grapes, peaches, plums, and persimmons near the base of the Santa Monica Mountains.
 Organically grown, with no herbicides or pesticides ever used, Philen Pharms specializes in rare and unique fruits-from rare American heirlooms, to centuries-old fruits from grafted trees that have been passed down from Asia and Europe.
 In his spare time, Tim is an author and songwriter.
 The fruit he grows is used exclusively at the Four Seasons Hotel in Westlake Village California.

 John E. Preece, Ph.D is a scientist with the National Clonal Germplasm Repostitory in Davis CA. The mission of the Repository is to collect, preserve, evaluate, and distribute the genetic resources of the crops assigned, as part of the US National Genetic Resources Program.
 These resources are preserved to ensure that these species will be available for future generations and to support research efforts in variety development and other areas of plant research.
 Responsibilities include:

 - National Clonal Germplasm Repository, Davis, CA and